JudgeResearchEcosystem/execution_details/README.md

 1. Our primary live signal-sending server has a elastic IP address so you can whitelist it.
 2. You'll likely need to look at the **example JSON** and then have a conversation or two with us so you can be sure you are interpreting things correctly.

+## Interpreting Our Signal

+At the highest level, the JSON is designed so the AI can send you signals without having to know your current price read or positions.
+This means you'll have to interpret the JSON a bit more than a straight-up buy/sell/close order.

+See the [example signal](https://github.com/JudgeResearchEcosystem/execution_details/blob/main/example_json_and_exec_details.md) page to learn more.

 ## Very Important Points on Assessing the Signal

 - Roughly 80% of the time our signals are not strong enough to suggest taking a new position.
 We include, however, a measure of certainty in every signal, 'meas_cert' so in a matter of a few days you can have a reliably large sample from which to infer the quality of our signals.